mobad/questradeRebalancer/README.md

 ## Configuration:
 You need to create a Personal Api key on Questrade and make sure to enable all three permissions if you want it to make trades.

+If you never want the script to place any orders then I recommened not enabling the trading permission.

 Put this api key in a file called ~/.questrade_token.json in the format of:

 >{"access_token":"","api_server":"https:\\/\\/api01.iq.questrade.com\\/","expires_in":1800,"refresh_token":"YOUR_TOKEN_HERE","token_type":"Bearer"}